magpylib/magpylib/docs/examples/examples_03_collections.md

 (examples-collections-compound)=

-## Collections as compounds
+## Compounds

-While collections work well as groups, they follow the *compound philisophy*.
+Collections follow the *compound philisophy*.
 The idea is that a compound object, made up of multiple individual sources and sensors can be treated like single object itself.

 For this purpose, the collection has itself `position` and `orientation` attributes that span a local coordinate reference frame.
 Whenever a child is added to the collection it has a `position` and `orientation` in the local frame.
 All operations acting on the collection will then only move the local frame around, and not change child positions within it.
 Operations acting directly on the child itself will move the child also in the local frame.